 Establish a Contingency Plan

-When your event’s goal is to raise money for a deserving cause, losing revenue because of uncontrollable details–like the weather–is focus taken away from your non-profit’s mission.
-Unexpected weather like rain can be bad for golf and your profits.And if you’re thinking about canceling or rescheduling your event due to weather?
-Don’t!
+Thinking about canceling or rescheduling your event due to the weather?
+Unless you have a detailed contingency plan in place, don’t!
 Canceling your event can lead to a loss of players and sponsors once you finally reschedule, resulting in a revenue loss.

 The best backup plan is weather insurance for golf tournaments.
 Golf weather insurance can offer the dependability that the weather cannot and help protect your non-profit or organization from lost revenue or increased expenses caused by excessive rain, heat, cold, or a combination.
 Vortex works with you to help you understand your event’s specific weather risks.
 With in-house meteorologists and historical weather data, we can help define the worst-case scenario so you can avoid it.
 Our products range from data-driven hourly policies that insure your one-time event to long-term solutions that reduce risk and help protect your bottom line.
 We write a policy customized to your course or tournament needs with experience, simplicity, and flexibility.